Thomas Frischknecht: Biography

 Frischi (as he is called) advocates staying 'fit for life' and dope free racing.
 He is considered an excellent example of a clean sportsman.

 In 1996 he was second at the World Cross-country Mountain Bike Championships, but after France's Jérôme Chiotti confessed having used EPO when he won the title that year, he got the rainbow jersey from Chiotti, handed over as a friendly act in an unofficial ceremony.

 He won the Olympic silver medal in 1996.
 The next day he competed in the men's road race on a Ritchey cyclocross bike after fellow Swiss team member Tony Rominger fell ill.
 He finished the race in the middle of the pack.

 Frischknecht also competes in cyclo-cross, where he won an Amateur World Champion title, was Vice World Champion in 1997 and is a multiple-time Swiss Champion.

 Thomas first traveled to America in 1990 to compete in the then new genre of mountain biking.
 He became closely linked to Tom Ritchey, a major bike-components producer, who provided support and became a mentor and a good friend.
 Ritchey has sponsored him ever since.
+Ritchey's Swiss Cross frame draws its name from Fischknecht.
 Other major sponsors include Swisspower, an electric utility consortium, and Scott bicycles.

 Frischknecht was author of a book on mountain biking, Richtig Mountainbiken.
 He is currently involved with the Frischi Bike School in the Engadin/St. Moritz area of Switzerland.